 regulation238-a list that itself incorporates Prop 65 chemicals.
-The statute additionally directed the Oregon Health Agency to add or remove chemicals from the list of high priority chemicals in the future if ... the chemical is added to or removed from the Washington State Department of Ecology's Reporting List of Chemicals of High Concern to Children or a list maintained by another state agency, another state or a federal agency that the authority has identified by rule as a list intended to identify high priority chemicals.239

-This language also implicates the Prop 65 list, insofar as that list informs the choice of priority chemicals for regulation under California's Safer Consumer Products program.
+The statute additionally directed the Oregon Health Agency to add or remove chemicals from the list of high priority chemicals in the future "if . . . the chemical is added to or removed from the Washington State Department of Ecology's Reporting List of Chemicals of High Concern to Children or a list maintained by another state agency, another state or a federal agency that the authority has identified by rule as a list intended to identify high priority chemicals."239 This language also implicates the Prop 65 list, insofar as that list informs the choice of priority chemicals for regulation under California's Safer Consumer Products program.

 The influence of the Prop 65 list will grow to the extent that additional states develop chemicals regulatory programs.
 Recently-and consequentially in light of the size of its consumer market-the New York legislature in February 2020 enacted Senate Bill 501B to regulate chemicals in children's products.
-As in Oregon, the legislature prescribed the initial list of regulable chemicals, and gave its Department of Environmental Conservation (DEC) authority to add any chemical if, for example, "it determines that the chemical has been identified by a state . . . on the basis of credible scientific evidence as . . . [a] carcinogen, reproductive or developmental toxicant, neurotoxicant, asthmagen, or endocrine disruptor"241-a structure inviting reliance on Prop 65's unique list of reproductive and developmental toxicants in particular.
+As in Oregon, the legislature prescribed the initial list of regulable chemicals, and gave its Department of Environmental Conservation (DEC) authority to add any chemical if, for example, "it determines that the chemical has been identified by a state . . . on the basis of credible scientific evidence as . . . [a] carcinogen, reproductive or developmental toxicant, neurotoxicant, asthmagen, or endocrine disruptor" a structure inviting reliance on Prop 65's unique list of reproductive and developmental toxicants in particular.

-New York's new law is a powerful amalgam of existing regulatory structures and may prove particularly far reaching.
+New York's new law is a powerful amalgam of existing regulatory structures and may prove particularly far-reaching.
 The law lists dozens of chemicals as "chemicals of concern," and a subset as "dangerous chemicals";242 requires DEC to post these chemical lists publicly, and to update and expand them periodically;243 and requires manufacturers to report use of any "dangerous chemical" in a children's product to DEC, to distributors, and to retailers.244 Beginning in 2023, the law directly prohibits the sale of children's products containing certain "dangerous chemicals."245 To the extent that New York regulators draw from the Prop 65 list in building their "dangerous chemicals" list-which, based on instructions from their legislature, appears likely-Prop 65 would exert influence on the opposite coast, in the third-largest U.S. consumer market.

-Thus, although Prop 65's direct protection of the public has been presumed to flow primarily from litigation over businesses' failure to warn of toxic
+Thus, although Prop 65's direct protection of the public has been presumed to flow primarily from litigation over businesses' failure to warn of toxic exposures-or, as described below, from industries' behind-the-scenes quiet compliance in anticipation of litigation-Prop 65 additionally advances its

-^{238.} OR.
-REV. STAT. § 431A.255(1) (2019).
+^{238.} Or.
+Rev. Stat. § 431A.255(1) (2019).